 DBE(LEGAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: NEPOTISM

-- The public official holds the appointment or confirmation authority as a member of a local board and the person is related to another member of the board by blood or marriage within a prohibited degree.
+- The public official holds the appointment or confirmation authority as a member of a state or local board, the legislature, or a court, and the individual is related to another member of the board, legislature, or court within a degree described by Government Code 573.002.

 The nepotism law governs the hiring of an individual, whether the employee is hired as an individual or an independent contractor.
 Atty.
 Gen. Op.
 DM-76 (1992)